HIP-1195: Hiero hooks and an application to allowances

 /**

-* The EVM key of this slot, left-padded with zeros to form a 256-bit word.
+* The EVM key of this slot; may be left-padded with zeros to form a 256-bit word.

 */